Ivan Moffat: Personal life

 Moffat became friends with Simone de Beauvoir and Jean-Paul Sartre in Paris, marrying their protege Natasha Sorokin at the end of World War II, with whom he had one daughter, Lorna Moffat.
 The marriage soon collapsed.
-Moffat had a string of love affairs with beautiful women in the 1950s.
+Moffat had a string of affairs with women in the 1950s.
 Moffat's friend Christopher Isherwood wrote in his diary that Moffat "is always so pretty and bright eyed and clean – he has to be for I imagine his evenings usually end, if they don't begin, visiting some girl".
 In 1956 he began a long on again, off again affair with then-married Lady Caroline Blackwood, fathering her daughter Ivana Lowell in 1966, after he was remarried.

 In 1961, Moffat married The Hon.
-Katharine Smith (1933–2002), the daughter of the Rt.
+Katharine Smith, the daughter of the Rt.
 Hon.
 William Henry Smith, 3rd Viscount Hambleden (a descendant of the founder of W H Smith) and his wife Patricia (daughter of the 15th Earl of Pembroke).
 Through the Pembroke family, Katharine descended from Countess Catherine Vorontsov.
 During the marriage, the couple moved back to London when Moffat was hired to "doctor" the screenplay for The Great Escape (1963), and partly so his wife could fulfil her responsibilities as lady-in-waiting to the Queen Mother.
-With Katharine, he had two sons, Jonathan and Patrick Moffat.
-The marriage was dissolved in 1972.
+With Katharine, he had two sons.

-Moffat died on 4 July 2002, aged 84, in Los Angeles, California, from a stroke.
+Moffat died on 4 July 2002, aged 84, in Los Angeles, California.